drewzemke/flappy-learn/README.md

 The idea to use some form of machine learning to play Flappy Bird is not new -- I was inspired by the work a few folks on YouTube -- but all of the neural net and genetic algorithm code (along with all of the art) is my own creation.

-You can find a current version of the app [here](https://learnin-birds.herokuapp.com/).
+You can play with the current version of the app [here](https://learnin-birds.herokuapp.com/).
 Enjoy :)